1. general principles / scope of application

 13.1 The contracting parties confirm that they have provided all information in the contract conscientiously and truthfully and undertake to notify each other of any changes without delay.

 13.2 German law shall apply to this contract.
-The place of performance shall be the place of the Contractor’s professional establishment.
-The court at the Contractor’s place of business shall have jurisdiction over disputes.
+The place of performance shall be the place of the user’s professional establishment.
+The court at the user’s place of business shall have jurisdiction over any disputes.

 14. dispute resolution